Small Business KPIs: What to Track Each Month

 Profit and cash flow are connected, but they are not the same.
 A dashboard should show gross margin, net profit, cash balance, upcoming payments, overdue invoices and debtors.
 This gives the owner a clearer view of both performance and timing.

 A financial health assessment can help decide which numbers matter most for the business model.
+If the biggest issue is timing, a focused cash flow review can make payment pressure, debtor control and forecasting easier to manage.

 Include operational and team measures